See site map Here.

 Where will everything take place?

 The festival is being held at Dow’s Lake, 1001 Queen Elizabeth Drive, Ottawa, Ontario.
-Lago Bar and Grill in the Dow’s Lake Pavilion will provide teams a place to warm up between races.
+HMCS Carleton located at 79 Prince of Wales Dr. Ottawa, ON, K1A 0K2 will provide participants a place to warm up between races.

 Are there any restrictions as to what can be worn in the boats?